Who’s Liable for an Injury on Private Property in Georgia?

 Injured on Private Property?
 Talk to a Georgia Injury Lawyer Today

 If you or a loved one were hurt on someone else’s property, don’t wait.
-The statute of limitations in Georgia is typically two years from the date of injury.
-Let us help you get the compensation you deserve.
+A personal injury lawyer in Georgia can help you understand your options and protect your claim from the start.

 Related Posts